AkshayDaundkar/TodoList-using-Javascript/README.md

-# todo list using vanilla javascript
+# Todo list using vanilla javascript